comprna/ISOTOPE/README.md

 ### Part1:

 In a similar way as with the exonizations, ISOTOPE will extract all the neoskipping events.
 To assess the significance of each event recovered by --fold option only events with a greater fold of reads mapping the neoskipping with respect to the spanned junctions will be retained (Default: 1).
 For all the events passing the filters, ISOTOPE will evaluate the likelihood to generate new open reading frames with respect to the canonical associated transcript (all_neoskipping_filtered_peptide_change.tab).
 Finally, the translated peptides are evaluated for their affinity for the MHC complex.
-This step is computationally intensive and has been parallelized.
+This step is computationally intensive and has been parallelized (see option **--cluster**).
 When all jobs have finished, we can proceed with part2:

 ```
 ISOTOPE_path="/users/genomics/juanluis/Software/ISOTOPE"